-Requires department to provide for a fee information that has been purged from OTIS; appropriates revenue for the costs of OTIS and other information technology costs.
+Requires department to provide for a fee information that has been purged from OTIS, and appropriates revenue collected for the costs of maintaining OTIS and other information technology costs.
 House, Senate, and Executive did not include.

 Sec.
 304. Staff Suggestions - NEW